 Best Time to Visit Cozumel

-Cozumel has a tropical monsoon climate and generally sees a humid, rainy season from May to October and a cooler, dry season from November to April.
-The high season is from June to August and December to February.
-The island is the most crowded during these months and hotel rates are at their highest.
+Cozumel has a tropical monsoon climate, with warm temperatures year-round.
+The island experiences two seasons: a humid, rainy season from May to October and a cooler, dry season from November to April.

 Best Snorkeling in Cozumel: